Ancient China in Context

 E Bruce Brooks and A Taeko Brooks

-This book follows Mencius through his intellectual antecedents, his career as an advisor to rulers, and his posthumous survival in the writings of two successor schools, by extracts from the Mencius text and from some of the texts with which it was in dialogue at key points.
+This book follows Mencius through his intellectual antecedents, his career as an advisor to rulers, and his posthumous survival in the writings of two successor schools, in extracts from the Mencius text and from some of the texts with which Mencius or his followers were in dialogue.
 Texts are given in Chinese as well as English, for those who wish to include the Mencius among the rudiments of a Sinological education.

-For an overview of the entire classical period, which treats Mencius and his two successor schools in the larger context of state modernization, see the survey volume, The Emergence of China.
+For an overview of the entire classical period, which treats Mencius and his successor schools in the context of state modernization, see the survey volume, The Emergence of China.

 E BRUCE BROOKS is Research Professor of Chinese, and A TAEKO BROOKS is Research Associate, at the University of Massachusetts at Amherst.